MarkoMackic/Smart-Home-Project/Readme.md

     #endif
 ```
 Ok, so every driver should have some specific [header guard](https://en.wikipedia.org/wiki/Include_guard), it should include `Arduino.h` for use of `Arduino` std library functions, and include `globals.h` if you need it.
 I use to include `globals.h` anyway.
 You should initialize the resources you need, and define handling function.
+Don't use dynamic memory allocation because of heap fragmentation.

 `Servo.cpp`
 ```cpp